CJH3139/OutSourced/README.md

 # OutSourced
-Repository for the OutSourced Minecraft server
+Repository for the OutSourced Minecraft server.
+**OutSourced** is an open-sourced Minecraft server project built for performance, customization and doing whatever you want really.
+It features clean codebase designed to be easy to understand, extend, and contribute to.
+Whether you're exploring the gameplay or trying to actively contribute, this project aims to provide fun for anyone interested in Minecraft game design, Skript development or even building.

 # Setup
 This repository contains all the server files and configurtions.
 Plugins and scripts are included.